(a) Death. In support of a claim based on death, the claimant may be required to submit the following evidence or information:

-(4) Degree of support afforded by the decedent to each survivor dependent upon him for support at the time of his death.
+(4) Degree of support afforded by the decendent to each survivor dependent upon him for support at the time of his death.

 (5) Decedent's general physical and mental condition before death.

-(6) Itemized bills for medical and burial expenses incurred by reason of the incident causing death, or itemized receipts of payment for such expenses.
+(6) Itemized bills for medical and burial expenses incurred by reason of the incident causing death, or itemized receipts of payments for such expenses.

 (8) Any other evidence or information which may have a bearing on either the responsibility of the United States for the death or the damages claimed.

 (1) A written report by his attending physician or dentist setting forth the nature and extent of the injury, nature and extent of treatment, any degree of temporary or permanent disability, the prognosis, period of hospitalization, and any diminished earning capacity.
-In addition, the claimant may be required to submit to a physical or mental examination by a physician employed by the agency or another Federal agency.
-A copy of the report of the examining physician shall be made available to the claimant upon the claimant's written request provided that he has, upon request, furnished the report referred to in the first sentence of this paragraph and has made or agrees to make available to the agency any other physician's reports previously or thereafter made of the physical or mental condition which is the subject matter of his claim.
+In addition, the claimant may be required to submit to a physical or mental examination by a physician employed or designated by EPA.
+A copy of the report of the examining physician shall be made available to the claimant upon the claimant's written request provided that the claimant has, upon request, furnished the report referred to in the first sentence of this subparagraph and has made or agrees in writing to make available to EPA any other physician's reports previously or thereafter made of the physical or mental condition which is the subject matter of his claim.

-(2) Itemized bills for medical, dental, and hospital expenses incurred, or itemized receipts of payment for such expenses.
+(2) Itemized bills for medical, dental, hospital and related expenses incurred, or itemized receipts of payment for such expenses.

-(3) If the prognosis reveals the necessity for future treatment, a statement of expected expenses for such treatment.
+(3) If the prognosis reveals the necessity for future treatment, a statement of expected duration of and expenses for such treatment.

 (4) If a claim is made for loss of time from employment, a written statement from his employer showing actual time lost from employment, whether he is a full or part-time employee, and wages or salary actually lost.

-(5) If a claim is made for loss of income and the claimant is self-employed, documentary evidence showing the amounts of earnings actually lost.
+(5) If a claim is made for loss of income and the claimant is self-employed, documentary evidence showing the amount of earnings actually lost.

 (1) Proof of ownership.